powsybl/powsybl.github.io/pages/documentation/developer/tutorials/downscaling.md

 ```

 ## Perform mapping on each network

-Next, we will iterate over each network to map the matching timeseries on its generators and loads.
-The code to come will be comprised into the following loop:
+Next, we iterate over each network to map the matching time series on its generators and loads.
+The code is called into the following loop:

 ```java
 for (final Network network : networks) {